 - After 4 weeks, drain the oil and discard the petals.

 - Store the oil in a glass jar.
-It can last up to a year if you keep the lid closed tightly between uses.
+It can last up to a year if you keep the lid closed tightly between uses and stored in the refrigerator.

 How to Make Calendula Oil – Method 2